-Washington region’s airports reeling from impact of coronavirus pandemic
+Washington region’s airports are reeling from impact of coronavirus pandemic

 Indeed.
 Not long ago, MWAA officials were in a celebratory mood.
 Passenger traffic at both airports was booming.
 National was in the midst of a $1 billion building program that would add new security checkpoints and a concourse with 14 new gates.
 After years of floundering, Dulles had finally found its footing and was expanding its international offerings with new nonstop flights to Hong Kong and Tel Aviv.

 Even with reports of growing outbreaks of the novel coronavirus in Wuhan, China, air traffic remained relatively stable at the two airports.
-In January, passenger traffic was up 8.7 percent over the previous year (though airport officials noted that some of that growth may have been partly attributable to the bad weather and the government shutdown last January).
-And in February, despite the Trump administration’s ban on travel from China and Iran, Dulles and National posted 6.1 percent growth in passenger traffic.
+In January, passenger traffic was up 8.7 percent over the previous year (though airport officials noted that some of that growth may have been partly attributable to the bad weather and the government shutdown in January 2019).
+And this past February, despite the Trump administration’s ban on travel from China and Iran, Dulles and National posted 6.1 percent growth in passenger traffic.

 Just a month later, however, after the Trump administration restricted travel from 26 European nations, the bottom began to drop out as airlines moved to ground virtually all of their international flights.
 Domestic air traffic also took a hit as states issued stay-at-home orders and urged people not to travel.